A simple quantum dot: numerical and variational solutions: Finite-Difference Calculation

-To solve the Schr{\"o}dinger Equation (\ref{SE_no_V}) using finite differences, once more the potential must be truncated at $x,y = \pm L/2$.
-In this case the potential $V_0$ must be taken to be infinite, so there is no distinction between the shaded grey regions in \cref{appa_fig1} and the outer regions.
-Thus, a faithful depiction of this geometry is shown in \cref{figpoints}.
-This figure also shows how the domain is discretized by introducing a grid of points, separated by a distance $h=a/(N+1)$, where $N$ is the number of interior grid points spanning the width of each trough.
+To solve the Schr{\"o}dinger equation (\ref{SE_no_V}) using finite differences, once more the potential must be truncated at $x,y = \pm L/2$.
+In this case we take the potential $V_0$ to be infinite, so there is no distinction between the shaded grey regions in \cref{appa_fig1} and the region outside the bounding box.
+The region where $V=0$ is discretized by introducing a grid of points, separated by a distance $h=a/(N+1)$, where $N$ is the number of interior grid points spanning the width of each trough, as shown in \cref{figpoints}.
 To each of the $M$ interior points $(x,y)$ we associate a variable $\Psi_{x,y}$ representing the value of the wave function at that point.

 We substitute the discrete Laplacian \cite{abramowitz64}

 where $x_\pm\equiv~x\pm~h$ and similarly for $y_\pm$, into \cref{SE_no_V} to obtain an equation of the form

 with $\epsilon\equiv E/E_{\rm t}$, for each of the $M$ variables $\Psi_{x,y}$.
 Together, Eqs.~(\ref{SE_finite}) define rows of the $M\times M$ matrix \cref{Laplacian_matrix}, where we set $\Psi_{x,y}=0$ for points along the boundary as necessary, with